-Mr. Hite’s upcoming engagements include the central role of Father Cheverus in the world premier of Eric Sawyer’s opera The Garden of Martyrs, the role of evangelist in the St. Matthew Passion in St. Paul, an all-Britten recital for Trinity Church, Wall Street, Britten’s Serenade with the Orquesta Sinfónica de Xalapa (Mexico), Britten’s Nocturne with the Fairfax (VA) Symphony Orchestra as well as Elijah with the Cantata Singers in Boston.
-Recently he has performed the St. Matthew Passion evangelist with the Boston Cecilia, Society and Trinity Church, Wall Street, Messiah with the Charlotte Symphony, the title role in La clemenza di Tito with Emmanuel Music, Boston, Handel’s Acis and Galatea at the Theater an der Wien and Britten’s War Requiem with the Harrt School of Music.
+Mr. Hite’s upcoming engagements include Schubert’s Winterreise with pianist Gilles Vonsattel at Bargemusic, Britten’s War Requiem at Symphony Hall in Boston, the role of the Evangelist in the St. John Passion at Trinity Church Wall Street and with the Bach Society of Minnesota, Messiah at Duke University and the title roles in both Jephtha and Judas Maccabaeus with the New Haven Chorale.
+Recent performances include the central role of Father Cheverus in the world premiere of Eric Sawyer’s opera The Garden of Martyrs, an all-Britten recital at Trinity Church, Wall Street, Britten’s Serenade with the Orquesta Sinfónica de Xalapa (Mexico), Britten’s Nocturne with the Fairfax (VA) Symphony Orchestra as well as Elijah with the Cantata Singers (Boston), the St. Matthew Passion Evangelist with the Boston Cecilia Society, the title role in La clemenza di Tito with Emmanuel Music (Boston), Handel’s Acis and Galatea at the Theater an der Wien and Britten’s War Requiem with the Hartt School of Music.

 The tenor’s operatic credits include the title roles in The Rake’s Progress, Acis and Galatea, Handel’s Jephtha and Belshazzar, Il ritorno d’Ulisse in patria and Cavalli’s L’Ormindo, as well the role of Roderick Usher in the world premiere of the Philip Glass opera The Fall of the House of Usher at the American Repertory Theater and the Kentucky Opera.
 He performed the role of Orfeo in Peri’s Euridice with the Long Beach Opera and has been a regular at the Boston Early Music Festival in period stagings of Matthison’s Boris Goudenow andMonteverdi’s L’Orfeo.
 Mr. Hite has sung in world premieres of operas by Theodore Antoniou, Ellen Ruehr, Lew Spratlan, Scott Wheeler and Eric Sawyer.